-Rural cancer survivors at risk for poor outcomes, study findsNovember 28th, 2012 in Cancer
+Rural cancer survivors at risk for poor outcomes, study findsNovember 28, 2012 by Valerie Debenedette in Medicine & Health / Cancer

 Cancer survivors who live in rural areas are more likely to say they are in poor health than those who live in urban areas, according to a study in the journal Cancer.
 They are also more likely to have other health disorders, more psychological distress, and be unemployed due to health reasons than city dwellers.